5 FACTS ABOUT FLOODING IN THE UK

 Our friends at FloodFlash are experts when it comes to flood risk.
 Their cloud-based underwriting platform relies on the latest data science to make sure they can provide effective, affordable insurance to their clients.
-If you want to get a sense of their award-winning cover in action, check out this case study of Troupers Bar a real FSBIS client who claimed through the rapid-payout insurance.

 When it comes to flood risk, many have an “it won’t happen here” attitude.
-We quizzed the experts on the key flood statistics that they think characterises the state of flood risk in Britain.
+We quizzed the experts on the key flood statistics that they think characterises the state of flood risk in the UK.
 And what they use to bring it home to the people that need flood insurance, even when they don’t know it.
 Here’s what they said.

 This statistic, first reported by Environment Agency released in 2009 (pdf available here), gives a baseline for UK flood risk.
 Seems high right?
 FloodFlash decided to test the number.
 They used Ordnance Survey, The Environment Agency and JBA data to to see whether the 1 in 6 number was true for commercial buildings too.
 The answer?
 It almost exactly was.

 The FloodFlash study revealed the same result.
-According to the Commercial Risk Report that they published off the back of the research 236,000 (or 15%) of British commercial buildings have a significant flood risk.
+According to the Commercial Risk Report that they published off the back of the research 236,000 (or 15%) of UK commercial buildings have a significant flood risk.

 #2 – Surface water flooding is the greatest risk with 2.8m properties at risk